krishnam-eng/howdoi-loadtest/locust/README.md

 # Scriptable Performance Testing
 There are numerous open-source tools available for performance testing.
 This blog is about one of the tool I started using it and found it very helpful compare to other tools I tried out in the past.
 And, I can see it can be beneficial for many of us.
 I'll cover the following topics in brief and will let you decide for yourself.

-If you think this is the right tool for your job, please check out the reference section to get your hands dirty.
+If you think this is the right tool for your job, please check out what-next section to get your hands dirty.

 TOC